United States Embassy Manila, Philippines

-We recommend that if you plan to return your paper ballot to your election officials via the U.S. embassy, please drop your ballot off with us by October 2 to account for transit times.
+If you plan to return your paper ballot to your election officials via the U.S. embassy, please drop your ballot off with us as soon as possible to account for transit times.
 If you wish to drop off your ballot, or have a friend or colleague drop it off for you, place it in either a postage-paid envelope or envelope bearing domestic U.S. postage addressed to your local election officials.
 You can download the postage paid envelope from the FVAP.gov website

 If there isn’t enough time to receive and send back your ballot before the election, use the Federal Write-In Absentee Ballot (FWAB).
 It is a backup ballot you can use if you don’t receive your ballot in a timely manner.
 If your official absentee ballot arrives after sending in the FWAB, fill it out and send in the official ballot too.
 Only one will be counted.
 After you send in your ballot, you cancheck if it was received by your election office.